jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 (3) The Teaching Council may annotate the register following— (a) an interim suspension under section 498; or
-  (b) an action by a disciplinary body under section 497 or 500; or (c) an action by the Competence Authority under section 508.
+  (b) an action by a disciplinary body under section 497 or 500; or (c) an action by the Competence Authority under section 508; or (d) a cancellation of a person’s registration under clause 6(1)﻿(a) or (b); or (e) a voluntary deregistration under clause 7; or (f) a conviction of a teacher in the circumstances described in subclause (5); or (g) an agreement between a teacher and the Teaching Council (due to a report or complaint that is about or involves the teacher’s possible serious misconduct) that the teacher will not teach until the agreement is ended.
-(4) In the case where the register is annotated following an interim suspension, the annotation must be removed or corrected as soon as practicable after the matter is concluded (as specified in section 499(6)).
+(4) If the register is annotated following an agreement not to teach in accordance with subclause (3)﻿(g) or an interim suspension, the annotation must be removed or corrected as soon as practicable after the agreement is ended or the matter is concluded (as specified in section 499(6)).
+(5) For the purposes of subclause (3)﻿(f), the circumstances are that the teacher— (a) has been convicted of a specified offence as defined in section 23(1) of the Children’s Act 2014; and (b) has not been granted an exemption under section 35 of that Act in respect of that conviction.

 ### 9 Matching of register information and information about payment of teacher salaries at payrolled schools
 (1) The purpose of this clause is to facilitate the exchange of information between the Ministry and the Teaching Council for the purposes of enabling—